Yorktown-class aircraft carrier: Operational history

 The three ships of this class are noted for bearing the brunt of the fighting in the early months of the Pacific War, most notably during the Battle of the Coral Sea, the Battle of Midway, and the Guadalcanal campaign.
-During the latter campaign, Hornet and later Enterprise had the distinction of being the only operational carrier in the United States Pacific Fleet.
+During the last campaign, Hornet and later Enterprise had the distinction of being the only operational carrier in the United States Pacific Fleet.

-Enterprise was at sea on the morning of 7 December 1941 (the day of the Attack on Pearl Harbor).
+Enterprise was at sea on the morning of 7 December 1941 (the day of the attack on Pearl Harbor).
 That evening, Enterprise, screened by six of her Grumman F4F Wildcat fighters, put into Pearl Harbor for fuel and supplies.
-The aircraft were fired on by anti-aircraft defenses, and one pilot radioed in, reporting that his aircraft was an American aircraft.
+The aircraft were fired on by AA defenses, and one pilot radioed in, reporting that his aircraft was an American aircraft.
 Enterprise later participated in the first offensive actions against Japan, launching attacks against the Marshall Islands, Wake, and Marcus Island.